HexaCluster/pg_dbms_metadata/README.md

 ### [SET_TRANSFORM_PARAM](#set_transform_param)

 This procedure is used to configure session-level transform params, with which we can customize the DDL of objects.
-This only supports session-level transform params, not setting transform params through any other transform handles.
+This only supports session-level transform params, not setting transform params through any other transform handles like Oracle.
 GET_DDL, GET_DEPENDENT_DDL inherit these params when they invoke the DDL transform.
 There is a small change in the procedure signature when compared to the one of Oracle.

 Syntax:
 ```